cmoose/segan/README.md

 ## Preprocessing
 Segan supports preprocessing your text, which builds a vocabulary file, plus counts of tokens needed for running the models.
 Segan requires your text to be in one of two possible formats:
 1. As a single text file
-  * where each line is a document of the format `<docid>\tab<doctext>`
+  - where each line is a document of the format `<docid>\tab<doctext>`
 2. As a directory containing text files
-  * where each file is a document named `<docid>.txt` and the contents contain the doc text.
+  - where each file is a document named `<docid>.txt` and the contents contain the doc text.

 ### Running Preprocessing
 1. Configure segan_config.yaml to use the desired directories/files
 2. run `python script/preprocess_segan.py`

 ## Processing
 Segan supports multiple models.

 1. LDA
 2. SLDA
 3. SNLDA
 4. HDP

 To run:
-* `python script/process_segan.py`
+* run `python script/process_segan.py`
-  *(runs LDA/K=35 by default) - open the file to change these defaults
+  * (runs LDA/K=35 by default) - open the file to change these defaults

 ## Using the topic editor
 We've built scripts to convert the outputs of LDA into a json file for viewing in distill-ery.